 Assistance programs from Georgia Power.

-Just last year, Project SHARE provided financial assistance with electric and utility bills to over 50,000 families, many of them who received their electric service from Georgia Power.
+In most years, the Georgia Power Project SHARE provides financial assistance with paying electric and utility bills to over 50,000 families, many of them who received their electric service from Georgia Power.
 The Salvation Army in your community both accepts applications, distributes funds, and also collects donations if you decide to donate directly to them.
+Salvation Army in one of the non-profit resources for Georgia Power too, and call 770-441-6200 (outside Atlanta) or dial 1-800-257-4273 (inside metro Atlanta).

 Georgia Power payment plans

-Individuals that are faced with a hardship can try to make their utility bills more manageable.
+Individuals that are faced with a hardship, including people with no money or a low-income, can try to make their utility bills more manageable.
 Georgia Power Company will often enter into payment arrangements with the customer or individual to provide them more time to get back on track with paying their energy bills.
+Part of this may include utility bill forgiveness or a deferral / reduction in the amount due.
 Call them for more information regarding individual payment plans.

 The Georgia H.E.A.T. fuel fund program is offered for low-income households.
 This service can help people pay their monthly energy bills through partnerships with state government, concerned citizens, energy companies, community action agencies, corporations, and other non-profit organizations.